JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/dataio/fileio.md

 See also [FileIO.jl](#fileiojl), which can also read delimited files.

-{{star_history CSV DelimitedFiles CSVFiles ChunkedCSV TableReader DLMReader ReadWriteDlm2}}
+{{star_history CSV DelimitedFiles CSVFiles ChunkedCSV TableReader DLMReader ReadWriteDlm2 uCSV}}

 #### CSV.jl
 {{badge CSV}}